openhab/openhab-addons/bundles/org.openhab.binding.gce/README.md

 Each IPX800 connected to openHAB must be configured with the setting 'Send data on status changed' on the website in M2M > TCP client.

-To make it simple, IPX800 is a simple device that drive output and retrieve input.
-On input we generally connect push button (for instance house switchs), on ouputs we can connect light bulbs for instance.
+To make it simple, IPX800 is a simple device that drives output and retrieves input.
+On input we generally connect push buttons (for instance house switchs), on ouputs we can connect light bulbs for instance.

 Features of the binding:

  * Multi ipx support
  * Direct TCP connection
  * Auto reconnect
- * Simple/double clic/Long press
+ * Simple clic/Long press
- * Virtual dimmer
  * Pulse mode support

 ## Binding Configuration